Student Research

 Research with Swarthmore faculty

-• Friday, December 1: Deadline to apply for summer research at Swarthmore using this form.
+- Friday, December 6: Deadline to apply for summer research at Swarthmore using this form (link coming soon!).

-• Applicants will be notified of being given a position, wait-listed, or declined by late December/early January.
-At this point faculty may not know how many positions they will have, so some students will be wait-listed who will later receive positions.
+- Applicants will be notified whether they are offered a position, wait-listed, or declined by late December/early January.
+At this point faculty may not know how many positions they will have, so some students who are wait-listed will later receive positions.

-• Late January: Students who receive an offer of a position from our department still separately apply to the College for funding (more details below).
+- Late January: Students who receive an offer of a position from our department separately apply to the College for funding (more details below).

 Research off campus